The Safest and Most Dangerous Places in Boundary County, ID: Crime Maps and Statistics

 Is Boundary County, ID Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US county.
-Boundary County ranks in the 55th percentile for safety, meaning it is safer than 55% of counties but less safe than 45%.
-This analysis applies only to Boundary County's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Boundary County's combined rate is slightly lower than the norm.
+Boundary County sits in the 55th percentile, ahead of 55% of counties and behind 45%.
+The grade covers only Boundary County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Boundary County is 28.44 per 1,000 residents in the typical year.
-Boundary County Residents generally consider the north part of the county to be the safest.
-Your chance of being a victim of crime in Boundary County varies by area - ranging from 1 in 18 in the northeast areas to 1 in 45 in the north.
+The overall crime rate in Boundary County is 28.44 per 1,000 residents in a typical year.
+Residents generally consider the north part of the county the safest.
+Your chance of being a victim ranges from 1 in 18 in the northeast areas to 1 in 45 in the north.

-When looking at total crime counts (rather than per capita rates), the central parts of Boundary County, ID see the most incidents - about 105 per year.
-In contrast, the west part of the county has the fewest, with approximately 3 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Boundary County, ID report the most crime, about 105 cases per year.
+The west part reports the fewest, around 3 per year.

 The Cost of Crime™ in Boundary County, ID

-The total projected cost of crime in Boundary County for 2025 is $5,172,859.
-This translates to approximately $409 per resident and $1,052 per household.
-On average, crime-related costs account for 1.3% of the median household income in Boundary County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Boundary County for 2025 is $5,172,859, about $409 per resident and $1,052 per household.
+That equals 1.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 60.3%